Victorgm21/subwizard/README.md

 * **Fast & Accurate Transcription:** Powered by `faster-whisper` for efficient and precise speech-to-text conversion.
 * **Flexible Output:** Generate standard `.srt` subtitle files or a new `.mp4` video with the subtitles permanently "burned in."
-* **Cross-Platform GUI:** A clean and intuitive graphical user interface built with `tkinter` makes it easy to use on Windows, macOS, and Linux.
+* **Intuitive GUI:** A clean and easy-to-use graphical user interface built with `tkinter` that works on Windows, macOS, and Linux.
+* **Automatic FFmpeg Installation:** The program includes a script to automatically download and set up FFmpeg binaries in a local directory.
+This means you don't need to install FFmpeg globally, as SubWizard will manage its own dependency.
 * **Performance Profiles:** Choose from different profiles (`efficient`, `normal`, `detailed`, `ultra-detailed`) to balance speed and accuracy, leveraging GPU acceleration if available.
 * **Language Detection:** Automatically detects the language of the audio, or you can specify it manually for better results.
 * **Command-Line Interface (CLI):** For advanced users, a robust CLI is available for automated workflows and scripting.